-It’s no secret that publishers work day in and day out optimizing their ad serving options to monetize their content.
-However, as the industry sees advancements in technologies for publishers, the tedious process of ad stack optimization may not be necessary in order to maximize revenue.
+It’s no secret that publishers work day in and day out optimizing their ad-serving options to monetize their content.
+However, as the industry sees advancements in technologies for publishers, the tedious process of ad-stack optimization may not be necessary in order to maximize revenue.

-First, let’s set the stage by taking a look at how traditional ad stack monetization works.
+First, let’s set the stage by taking a look at how traditional ad-stack monetization works.

-Optimizing a Traditional Waterfall
+Optimizing a traditional waterfall

 A traditional waterfall display setup is all about organizing your ad stack so it will generate the most revenue.
 Whether you’re an up-and-coming blogger or a ComScore 1000 publisher, the same concept of organizing your ad stack can be applied.

 Let’s say you have a reader on your site super engaged with your content.
 In fact, they are so engaged that stay on one section of the page for two minutes; slowly scrolling down the page.
 With a traditional ad setup, that reader would see the same ad for those entire two minutes.
-However, with OnScroll, that ad would refresh to new creatives every 20 seconds.
+However, with Signal, that ad would refresh to new creatives every 20 seconds.
 By the time the reader has been on the page for two minutes, they’ve already seen six ads impressions, all from the same placement.